Graduate Ambassadors

 Why Did You Choose Texas A&M for graduate school?: I chose A&M for graduate school because of how well I connected with my advisor, Dr. Anna Armitage.
 I knew I could answer my questions and complete research in a place that is in such close proximity to my field sites.

-Asif Mortuza, Ph.D. student in Marine Biology
+Kylee Patterson, Ph.D. student in Marine Biology

-Alma Mater: Purdue University
+Alma Mater: Texas A&M University at Galveston

 Major: Marine Biology